nomnom-studio/Dice-of-Six/README.md

 The game is designed for long-term progression and synergy-based gameplay rather than fast completion.

 This project represents an ongoing, self-developed title under **nomnom studio**, demonstrating consistent software development.

 ---

+## 🎓 Origin & Purpose

+*Dice of Six* originated from academic coursework completed at **California State University, Northridge (CSUN)**,
+specifically from **COMP565 – Advanced Computer Graphics** and **COMP485 – Human-Computer Interaction**,
+instructed by **Professor Vahe Karamian**.
+The project began as a practical application of my studies in **Computer Science**,
+combining system design, UI/UX, and computational logic into an original interactive product.

+Following graduation, the project evolved into a **self-employment venture** under **Post-OPT**,
+operating as an independent business entity (**nomnom studio**).
+This structure enables continuous application of academic knowledge to real-world development,
+fulfilling the OPT requirement of engaging in professional training directly related to my field of study.

+The business plan includes clear objectives, a revenue model, and a long-term roadmap toward a commercial release on Steam.
+All development is documented through verifiable commit history, daily work logs, and tangible deliverables,
+ensuring that this activity is a legitimate, structured business rather than a personal hobby.

+By pursuing this work in the United States, I benefit from proximity to global distribution platforms,
+hardware and software innovation networks, and potential investment opportunities —
+supporting both personal professional growth and the creation of a sustainable entertainment product.

+---